 Whilst not as upbeat and poppy as the aforementioned songs, tracks such as Resurrection and Science of Fear allow The Temper Trap to show off their more experimental sounding, rock-oriented side, and it works brilliantly.
 It’s rare to find an album that is consistently good from start to finish, but on their debut LP, The Temper Trap have managed it across the 10 tracks.

-Whilst it might be easy to dismiss Conditions, and The Temper Trap as a Pop band, they’re so much more than that, in the same way that Coldplay are.
+Whilst it might be easy to dismiss “Conditions”, and The Temper Trap as a pop band, they’re so much more than that, in the same way that Coldplay are, or rather, were.
 On the surface, The Temper Trap have released catchy songs to sing along and dance to, but search a little deeper, listen more closely, and you hear what makes the Australian group so good.

 – Kieran Griffiths